-One of my pet peeves is being misjudged.
-You know–when someone thinks you did something for a horrible reason; or when they think you didn’t do something because your heart isn’t in the right place.
+One of my pet peeves is being misjudged, especially when it comes to parenting You know–when someone thinks you did something for a horrible reason; or when they think you didn’t do something because your heart isn’t in the right place.
 It’s happened to all of us.
 So, what of those parents who carefully consider their parenting methods, are consistent in implementing them, and are ever-vigilant to care for their children’s growth and progression . . .
-But their methods are criticized?
+But their methods of parenting are criticized?
 It feels awful.
 How do parents continue on their path in confidence?
 Deanne’s answer follows:

-The aim is to teach the children to be in control of themselves.
-If they don’t learn proper behavior when they’re young, they will have problems as adults that will not only make their own lives miserable, but will affect the lives of others–their spouses and children.
+Parenting aims to teach the children to be in control of themselves.
+If they don’t learn proper behavior when they’re young, they will have problems as adults that will not only make their own lives miserable but will affect the lives of others–their spouses and children.
 So when this child loses the privilege of interacting with others, they are not sent away.
 Instead, they sit in a specified location (family is still all around) and may not initiate interaction.
 If another child wants to play legos with him, that child brings the legos and initiates the interaction.
-When Mom wants to hug him, she enters his space and hugs.
-When it’s dinner time, food is brought to him and he eats while the family eats–in the same room, but in his spot.
+When Mom wants to hug him, she enters his space and hugs him.
+When it’s dinner time, food is brought to him and he eats while the family eats–in the same room, but his spot.

 There have been times when non-family members have been in the Walker home, have seen this discipline in action, and have not only offered alternative suggestions but have also been highly critical of their methods.

 This has happened in other environments as well.
 Teachers and others who are responsible for children outside of the home have sometimes sabotaged Walker’s careful parenting.
 Certainly, their hearts are in the right place–they think they know the better way–but the result can be dramatically stunting.